 Börze is a sleek downtown restaurant serving traditional Hungarian fare from early morning until midnight, seven days a week.
 With red banquettes and a chic interior designed to the minute detail, the vibes evoke a Keith McNally restaurant.
-Börze's moniker is a hat-tip to the enormous, 1907 building across the street that used to be the Budapest Stock and Commodity Exchange.
-The restaurant is a 2017 offshoot of Menza, and like its sister restaurant, Börze is a well-oiled machine with reliable dishes and a kind waitstaff.
+Börze's moniker is a hat-tip to the enormous pre-war building across the street that used to be the Budapest Stock and Commodity Exchange.
+Börze is a 2017 offshoot of Menza, and like its sister restaurant, it's a well-oiled machine with reliable dishes and a kind waitstaff.

 Apart from tourists, Börze also attracts locals with a €5 weekday two-course lunch prix-fixe, which is especially popular among office workers.
 Once here, be sure to roam around Liberty Square, Budapest’s most monumental public park just around the corner.